JoaoBoll/README/README.en.md

 Currently, I'm working on updating this profile to fully reflect my professional experience.
 Due to confidentiality and intellectual property issues, I couldn't publish all my previous projects in this public space.
 However, I am committed to creating and sharing new interesting projects soon.

 ## Contact
 I am open to opportunities and projects that allow me to expand my knowledge and make a difference in the software development world.
-If you are interested in collaborating or learning more about my work, please feel free to contact me.
+If you are interested in collaborating or learning more about my work, please feel free to contact me (Linkedin).

-Email: joaovitorboll@outlook.com.br
-Phone: +55 47 98468-5084

-I am excited to connect with other developers, share ideas, and contribute to the growth of the development community.

 Let's create amazing things together!